A constant-time algorithm for middle levels Gray codes: The algorithm

 \subsection{The function \texorpdfstring{$\IsFlipTree$}{IsFlipTree}}

 To define the Boolean function $\IsFlipTree$, we need a few more definitions related to trees.

 \textit{Leaves, stars, and tree center.} Any vertex of degree~1 of a tree is called a \emph{leaf}.
-In particular, the root of a rooted tree can be a leaf.
 We call a leaf \emph{thin}, if its unique neighbor in the tree has degree~2.
 A~\emph{star} is a tree in which all but at most one vertex are leaves.
 The \emph{center} of a tree is the set of vertices that minimize the maximum distance to any other vertex.
 Any tree either has a unique center vertex, or two center vertices that are adjacent.
-All these notions apply to rooted trees, but also to abstract trees.
+For a rooted tree, these notions are independent of the vertex orderings.
+Also note that the root of a rooted tree can be a leaf.

 The following auxiliary function $\troot$ computes a canonically rooted version of a given rooted tree.
 Formally, for any tree $x\in D_n$ and any integer~$r\geq 0$ the return value of $\troot(\trot^r(x))$ is the same rotated version of~$x$.
 In the following functions, all comparisons between trees are performed using the bitstring representation.